-- 1) If the CorporateTimeZone variable is set in the database, see Time Zones, then all DateTime properties must be applied in the corporate time zone. - 2) If the CorporateTimeZone is NOT set, then all DateTime properties must be applied in the local time zone of the client session context that applied the AML. - 3) The DateTime applied in the AML must conform to the pattern yyyy-MM-dd[Thh:mm:ss] (NOTES: a) the optional portion is enclosed in "[]"; b) the format doesn't contain milliseconds as they are ignored by the server).
+- If the CorporateTimeZone variable is set in the database, refer to section 2.2 Time Zones, then all DateTime properties must be applied in the corporate time zone. - If the CorporateTimeZone is NOT set, then all DateTime properties must be applied in the local time zone of the client session context that applied the AML. - The DateTime applied in the AML must conform to the pattern yyyy-MM-dd[Thh:mm:ss]

+''' Note: a) the optional portion is enclosed in "[]"; b) the format doesn't contain milliseconds as they are ignored by the server). '''